 Patients with sustained attention problems also tire quickly and need to take frequent breaks in the course of any intellectual or practical activity.
 Many such patients are no longer able to engage in any prolonged form of work.
 Vigilance situations in the narrow sense are by contrast seldom encountered under everyday conditions.
-Typical activities involving vigilance include, for example, watching a radar screen, undertaking quality control on an assembly line or driving at night on an empty motorway.
+Typical activities involving vigilance include, for example, watching a radar screen, undertaking quality control on an assembly line or driving.